valerio-bozzolan/suckless-php/README.md

 # Boz PHP - Another PHP Framework
-This framework is my laser cannon that serves dozen of very-different Content Management Systems "made from zero" by me in my single Debian GNU/Linux server.
+This framework is my laser cannon that I used to develope dozen of very-different Content Management Systems made from scratch.

 Note that I very often deprecate and kill stuff depending on how I feel in the morning.

 ## Benefits
-You can create a RDBMS CMS with these features:
+I can create a RDBMS CMS with these features:

-* efficient
+* efficient (tiny footprint)
+* on demand resource loader (e.g. DB connection is instantiated only if you use it, etc.)
 * query builder
-* database associative options
+* associative options
-* very small framework with few flat files (BTW not required on startup)
-* implicit support for DB table prefixes
+* support database table prefixes
-* login and user capabilities WITHOUT requiring PHP sessions
+* login and user capabilities (WITHOUT requiring PHP sessions)
 * secure file uploads
+* multilanguage (using the widely used GNU Gettext native or high-level)

 ## Requirements
 Obviously a webserver with PHP and MySQL or MariaDB working.
 Personally I have a simple GLAMP machine (GNU/Linux + Apache + PHP + MySQL or MariaDB).
 Extra packages suggested:
 * `libmagic-dev`

 The `libmagic-dev` package is in the main Debian GNU/Linux repository and so I think it is in all other GNU/Linux distributions.
-It is needed in order to upload files safetely.
+It is needed only if you need to upload files.

 ## Simplest shared installation
 As a shared library: one can serve many sites with a simple `require`.
 Start cloning the source-code in a shared folder as `/usr/share`: